EckoTan0804/academic-kickstart/content/ai/computer-vision/object-detection/train-yolo-v4-custom-dataset.md

  It will click the screen every 10 minutes so that you don't get kicked off for being idle!

+## Convert YOLOv4 to TensorRT through ONNX

+To convert YOLOv4 to TensorRT engine through ONNX, I used the code from [TensorRT_demos](https://github.com/jkjung-avt/tensorrt_demos) following its [step-by-step instructions](https://github.com/jkjung-avt/tensorrt_demos#demo-5-yolov4).
+For more details about the code, check out this [blog post](https://jkjung-avt.github.io/tensorrt-yolov4/).

+Note that the Code in this repo was designed to run on [Jetson platforms](https://developer.nvidia.com/embedded-computing).
+In my case, conversion from YOLOv4 to TensorRT engine was conducted on Jetson Nano.

+### Convert YOLOv4 for custom trained models

+To apply the conversion for custom trained models, see [TensorRT YOLOv3 For Custom Trained Models](https://jkjung-avt.github.io/trt-yolov3-custom/).
+You need to stick to the naming convention `{yolo_version}-{custom_name}-{image_size}`.
+Otherwise you'll get errors during conversion.

 ## Reference

 - Guide from [AlexeyAB](https://github.com/AlexeyAB)/**[darknet](https://github.com/AlexeyAB/darknet)** repo: [How to train (to detect your custom objects)](https://github.com/AlexeyAB/darknet#how-to-train-to-detect-your-custom-objects)